lasdf1234/en/mktcontent/产品/product/fundesc/Product_Fundesc_48.md

 			{
 				"funcName":"",
 				"funcTitle":"",
 				"funcP":"1.
 Service of keyword search: Input the search term and then the result of the search can be returned \n2.
 Service of auto-completion for the keyword: Input the first few characters of the search term, and then it can automatically prompt the corresponding search term \n3.
-Related search-term's recommendation service: Provide the list of \"related search terms\"\n"
+Related search-term’s recommendation service: Provide the list of \"related search terms\"\n"
 			}
 		]
 	},